aclimarin/SOLID/README.md

 # SOLID
-Simple implamentation of each SOLID principle
+Simple implamentation of each SOLID principles

 ### SRP - Single Responsability Principle
 A module should have only one reason to change